-Contact UHC at 800-850-1418 as soon as you or your spouse’s pregnancy is confirmed to receive free pre-natal care information through the “Healthy Pregnancy Program.”
+Contact UHC at 800-850-1418 as soon as you or your spouse’s pregnancy is confirmed to receive free pre-natal care information through the “Maternity Management Program.”
 If you have any questions regarding maternity benefits or payment of claims, please contact an EWTF Service Representative at (301) 731-1050.

 Maternity care expenses for a member or the member’s spouse can include emergency care, charges by physicians and surgeons in or out of the hospital, assistants or co-surgeons, and anesthesiologist’s charges.
 No maternity coverage is provided for a member’s pregnant child.

 Hospital Expenses for Mother/Newborn Child

 The first $7,000 of eligible expenses for room and board and other hospital services

 are paid in full for both the covered mother and newborn child (100% of the allowance, no deductible applies).
 For expenses in excess of $7,000, the plan will pay 80% of

 the allowance.
 You must notify the Fund office and enroll your newborn in the Plan within 30 days from birth.
 No coverage is provided for the newborn child of a covered dependent child.